jeremyhilado/seir-224-project-2/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #3: Building a Full Stack MERN Application

-## Overview

 Your last project taught you how to build a full stack application with Express, Handlebars and Mongoose.
-This project will have you building another full stack application, but this time with a React front-end.
+This project will have you building another full stack application but this time with a React front-end.

-Your instructors have grouped you with other classmates to design and build an app with two major components:
+Your instructors have organized you and your classmates into groups to design and build an app with two major components:

 1. An API of your own design (built using Node, Express, and Mongoose) that serves JSON.
 2. A front-end React application that updates the UI and makes requests to the API.

 **This is meant to push you both technically and collaboratively.** You will be joining a development team during your career.
 Working collaboratively is a learned skill, just like programming.
 It's important to learn how to work together.